A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Simulations

-See Appendix~\ref{sec:methods-details} for details on how the methods were implemented in the simulations.
+See Appendix \ref{sec:methods-details} for details on how the methods were applied to the simulated data sets.

-We note a fundamental difference between Poisson mash and the other methods compared: Poisson mash works with the aggregated (``pseudobulk'') data ${\bm X}$, whereas the other methods work with the cell-level data ${\bm Y}$ (or a transformed version of ${\bm Y}$).
-The benefits (and drawbacks) of a pseudobulk analysis have been studied elsewhere \citep{lun2017overcoming, ahlmann2020glmgampoi, erdmann-pham2021likelihoodbased, ideas, murphy2022balanced, muscat, squair2021confronting}, and assessing and understanding them remains an active research question.
-Since our principal aim is to evaluate Poisson mash against competing alternatives, and not to study the benefits of pseudobulk analysis, we have tried to design the simulations so that {\em there should be no particular benefit to analyzing ${\bm X}$ instead of ${\bm Y}$.} Of course, since Poisson mash and the other methods are based on different models, and are estimating different parameters, it would be difficult to tease apart the benefits of analyzing ${\bm X}$ versus other aspects of the methods.
+A fundamental difference between Poisson mash and the other methods is that Poisson mash works with the aggregated (``pseudobulk'') data, ${\bm X}$, whereas the other methods work with the cell-level data ${\bm Y}$, or a transformed version of ${\bm Y}$.
+The benefits and drawbacks of a pseudobulk analysis have been studied elsewhere \citep{lun2017overcoming, ahlmann2020glmgampoi, muscat, squair2021confronting}, and assessing and understanding them remains an active research question.
+Since our principal aim is to evaluate Poisson mash and compare against alternatives, and not to study the benefits of pseudobulk analysis, we have tried to design the simulations so that there should be no particular benefit to analyzing ${\bm X}$ instead of ${\bm Y}$.
+However, since Poisson mash and the other methods are based on different models, and are estimating different parameters, it is difficult to separate the benefits of analyzing ${\bm X}$ vs. ${\bm Y}$ from other aspects.